hkparker/imux/README.md

 This is a go library and corresponding command line tool for inverse multiplexing sockets.

 An imux client will create a listener and forward data from any connections to that listener to an imux server, using a configurable number of sockets.
-An imux server receives data and opens corresponding sockets to the final destination.
+An imux server receives data and opens corresponding sockets to the final destination.  imux uses TLS with Trust Of First Use (TOFU).

 ## example